Skip to content

 • 4

-A passphrase of 4-5 random words (correct-horse-battery-staple) is as strong as a 12-character mixed password and easier to remember.
+A passphrase of 4-5 random words (for example: correct-horse-battery-staple) is cryptographically as strong as a 12-character mixed password and far easier to remember for the few accounts where you must type the password yourself.

 Why this matters for you